hujingzzz/ainews/_posts/2025-06-26-openai-chatgpt.md

 ---
 layout: post
-title: OpenAI 宣布推出两大核心功能 将企业或者你的内部知识与 ChatGPT 深度融合
+title: OpenAI announces the introduction of two core functions that integrate the business or your in-house knowledge with ChatGPT in depth.
 date: 2025-06-26 12:00:00 +0800
 category: Frontier Trends
 thumbnail: /style/image/openai-chatgpt_1.jpg